jricoiii/jricoiii/content/courses/stat159_f21/policies.md

 - speaking up if you are having difficulties following or simply have a question
 - staying present during the entire class (treat ConferZoom as if you were actually sitting in class.)

 We will be hopefully using breakout rooms often this semester.
-Based on the task, I will mix things up (i.e., one on one breakouts for think-pair-share, entire team of 8 breakouts, subteam breakouts of 4 members, random breakout groups of 4).
+Based on the task, I will mix things up (i.e., one on one breakouts for think-pair-share, entire team of 5 breakouts, random breakout groups of 4).

 The successful use of breakouts lies in the students' resposiblity (and the professor to make sure the use of breakouts is appropiate and timely).
 Therefore, I am just sincerely asking all of you to take this class seriously and bring yourself fully engaged in the class process and be involved to the best of your ability.
 Actually, I think we will all need to push ourselves and overcome our anxiety to be more vocal, since the remote environment can strongly pull us into our own little world where we just become observers.
 Please fight the gravity of observance, instead **fly above** take an active role in our class.